2008 Justice and Development Party closure trial: Trial

 On 28 July 2008, 6 members voted for closure (Osman Alifeyyaz Paksüt, Fulya Kantarcıoğlu, Şevket Apalak, Zehra Ayla Perktaş, Mehmet Erten, and Necmi Özler), while 5 voted against (Haşim Kılıç, Sacit Adalı, Serruh Kaleli, Ahmet Akyalçın, and Serdar Özgüldür).
 The last vote was submitted two days later, after 10 members had already voted, by the President of the Constitutional Court Haşim Kılıç on 30 July 2008 at 6:00 pm.
 If he had voted for closure, the result would have been 7:4 for closure and the case would have succeeded.
 However, Kılıç voted against the closure, thus making the final vote 6:5, one short of the 7:4 needed for closure.

 The second voting on the state funding of the AKP resulted in 10 out of 11 members voting to cut public funding for the party.
-The Court decision has cut the state funding of the AKP by 50%.
+The Court decision cut the state funding of the AKP by 50%.
 The only vote against cutting the funding was given by President of the Constitutional Court, Haşim Kılıç.

-With only 6 members voting for a closure (7 would have been needed), the Court has rejected the demands of the prosecutor and did not ban the party.
+With only 6 members voting for a closure (7 would have been needed), the Court rejected the demands of the prosecutor and did not ban the party.
 The court gave its verdict on 9 July 2009 rejecting the demand, and the case against the Justice and Development Party was terminated.
 The European Union were relieved with the decision by Turkey's highest court not to ban the ruling AKP.
 Joost Lagendijk, a member of the European Parliament who works on matters regarding Turkey said: "Everybody is very happy with this decision, otherwise it would have created a hell of a situation for Turkey."